ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

        The "description" attributes should not contain any structured data.
   :type description: null|string
   :field disease:
-    Disease annotation of the sample.
+    OntologyTerm describing the primary disease associated with this BioSample.
   :type disease: null|OntologyTerm
   :field createDateTime:
-    The :ref:`ISO 8601<metadata_date_time> time at which this BioSample record was created.
+    The :ref:`ISO 8601<metadata_date_time>` time at which this BioSample record was created.
   :type createDateTime: string
   :field updateDateTime:
-    The :ref:`ISO 8601<metadata_date_time> time at which this BioSample record was updated.
+    The :ref:`ISO 8601<metadata_date_time>` time at which this BioSample record was updated.
   :type updateDateTime: string
   :field individualId:
     The individual this biosample was derived from.